-The marine industry depends on the services of internationally certified Marine Engineers.
-These professionals are trained in the operation and maintenance of the propulsion plant and other machinery systems found in all oceangoing ships.
-A Marine Engineer is responsible for the efficient operation and maintenance of the vessel's propulsion, electrical and auxiliary systems.
-The main activities of the Marine Engineer include:
+Marine Engineers are trained in the efficient operation and maintenance of the propulsion plant and other machinery systems found in all oceangoing ships.
+The main responsibilities include:

-The Diploma in Marine Engineering Co-operative Education program provides you with a solid background in the principles of construction, operation and maintenance of diesel engine propulsion plants on ships.
+This Transport Canada Marine Safety and Security (TCMSS) accredited program provides graduates with a solid background in the principles of construction, operation and maintenance of diesel propulsion plants on a variety of ships.

 Applications are considered for a specific intake; this program does not carry a wait-list from year to year.